 The western arm of the school was a heterogeneous mixture of styles.
 On the northern side was the newest area, the home economics block.
 This had been burnt down by arsonists over the 1988-89 summer holidays, and hadn't been totally rebuilt when I started.
 The arsonists had probably been students of Mrs Founder, the totally psychotic Food and Nutrition teacher.
 She was enough to drive anyone to property destruction.

 The middle section of the arm was taken up by a building known as the MPA or Multi Purpose Area.
 The title was a misnomer in every respect.
 It was a large, awkwardly shaped enclosure, with strange partitions, doorways and side chambers all over the place.
 It was as if someone had brought up the stock of a salvage yard and attempted to put it together into a single building.
 The main use of the MPA was for "singing".
 Singing was two periods a week when there weren't enough teachers or rooms available to run classes for every student.
 So the entire year would be herded into the MPA, and made to sit on the floor, boys to one side, and girls to the other, to avoid any unseemly behaviour.
-The school's resident nun, Sr Vi, would then appear, and with the aid of an acoustic guitar and an overhead projector, force us to sing hymns for an hour and a half.
+The school's resident nun, Sister Vi, would then appear, and with the aid of an acoustic guitar and an overhead projector, force us to sing hymns for an hour and a half.

-Sr Vi was a 1970's model Nun who thought the best way to get the kids back to the church was to make religion fun.
+Sister Vi was a 1970's model Nun who thought the best way to get the kids back to the church was to make religion fun.
 To this end she wrote her own musical parts for the mass, and made us do actions as we sang along.
 She also took year 8's for "music", which was another pointless time filler, where students would be made to listen to crackly tapes and vinyls of classical music and then have to write about their feelings.
 This involved actions as well, all in all she was quite action obsessed.
 In year 11 one of the guys in my year actually got her to cry, which was considered a major achievement by everyone.
 She left the school soon afterward, and singing was taken over by the rest of the staff, who didn't like it at all.
 The next year it was replaced by study time, at least for the seniors, which was a much more sensible option.

 Singing was at once the most reviled, and most enjoyed class in school.
 We all hated being herded into the MPA like sheep and being forced to sing religious propaganda, and the segregation of sexes really sucked.
 But everyone had a great time making up their own words.
 Two in particular stick in my mind.
 The hymn Lead us to Hope became Lead us to Dope